Smooth structures on non-orientable $4$-manifolds via twisting operations: Background results, tools and constructions

-Let $M_k$ be the smooth 4-manifold given by the handlebody drawn on the top level of Figure 1 along with a 3- and a 4-handle.
-The parity of the framing $k$ of the 2-handle determines the diffeomorphism type of $M_k$.
-We get $M_k = \R P^2\times S^2$ if $k = 0 \mod 2$, and $M_k = S(2\gamma\oplus \R)$ if $k = 1 \mod 2$ \cite[Section 4.1]{[Torres]}.
-This can be seen from the double construction of $M_k$ \cite[Example 4.6.3]{[GompfStipsicz]}.
-Ignoring the 3- and 4-handles along with the 0-framed 2-handle that links the $k$-framed 2-handle in the handlebody drawn on top of Figure 1 gives the trivial 2-disk bundle over the real projective plane $D^2\times \R P^2$ for $k = 0 \mod 2$.
-The handlebody of the non-trivial 2-disk bundle over the real projective plane (see \cite[Section 5]{[HambletonHillman]}) corresponds to $k\neq 0 \mod 2$ \cite[p.
-79]{[Akbulut1]}.
-The linked 0-framed 2-handle represents the trivial tubular neighborhood $\nu(S) = D^2\times S^2$ of an embedded 2-sphere $S\subset M_k$ \cite[Exercise 5.4.3. (d)]{[GompfStipsicz]}.
+\begin{proof} Let $M_k$ be the 4-manifold given by the handlebody on the top level of Figure 1 along with a 3- and a 4-handle.
+We have $M_k = \R P^2\times S^2$ if $k = 0 \mod 2$, and $M_k = S(2\gamma\oplus \R)$ if $k = 1 \mod 2$.
+This can be seen as follows.
+There are two non-orientable 2-sphere bundles over the real projective plane \cite[Section 12.3]{[Hillman]} and both of them arise as the double of a non-orientable 2-disk bundle over $\R P^2$ \cite[Example 4.6.3]{[GompfStipsicz]}.
+Handlebodies of these 2-disk bundles are obtained by removing the 0-framed 2-handle, and the 3- and 4-handles from the handlebody of $M_K$ \cite[p.
+79]{[Akbulut1]} (cf. \cite{[MillerNaylor]}).
+The 0-framed 2-handle (coming from the double construction) in the handlebody of $M_K$ of Figure 1 represents the tubular neighborhood $\nu(S) = D^2\times S^2$ of an embedded 2-sphere $S\subset M_k$ \cite[Exercise 5.4.3. (d)]{[GompfStipsicz]}.
 Let $M_{k'}$ be the 4-manifold obtained by doing a Gluck twist on this 2-sphere.
-The handlebody of $M_{k'}$ is drawn on the second stage from top to bottom in Figure 1 following Akbulut-Yasui's method \cite[Figure 1]{[AkbulutYasui]}.
+Its handlebody is drawn on the second stage from top to bottom in Figure 1 following Akbulut-Yasui's method \cite[Figure 1]{[AkbulutYasui]}.
 Take the 0-framed 2-handle that links the 1-framed 2-handle, and slide it under the 1-handle represented by the dotted circle to obtain the third stage of Figure 1.
 Sliding the $k$-framed 2-handle over the 1-framed 2-handle and then under the dotted circle results in the handlebody drawn at the bottom of Figure 1: the framing $k'$ is an odd integer if and only if $k$ is an even integer.
-The bottom level of Figure 1 is the handlebody of $M_k'$, where the Hopf link of the dotted circle and the 1-framed unknot is a cancelling pair of 1- and 2-handles and can be erased from the diagram. \end{proof}
+The bottom level of Figure 1 is the handlebody of $M_k'$, where the Hopf link of the dotted circle and the 1-framed unknot is a cancelling pair of 1- and 2-handles.